“School is so boring.”

 “It’s too hard.
 I’m quitting.”

-Tomorrow I’ll discuss the 4 remaining ways to motivate your unmotivated child.
-Do you have some ways to motivate an unmotivated child?
+Next week I’ll discuss the 4 remaining ways to motivate your unmotivated child.
+Do you have some ways on how to motivate children?
 Please share your comments.